carlsonz16/MachineTeam/TimelineMilestoneEffort.md

    - **Project Deliverable:** Research findings and summaries.
    - **Explanation:** This milestone involves researching the current state of sports prediction methodologies and tools.
 All team members contribute to gathering information about existing approaches and technologies in the field.

-2. **Unity Machine Learning Research (Milestone):**
+2. **Machine Learning Research (Milestone):**
-   - **Project Deliverable:** Report on the compatibility and potential use of Unity Machine Learning with Python.
+   - **Project Deliverable:** Report on the compatibility and potential use of different Machine Learning libraries with Python.
-   - **Explanation:** Sean will complete research on the use of Unity Machine Learning with Python, which could potentially be used for creating a user-friendly interface or visualization of sports predictions.
+   - **Explanation:** Sean will complete research on the use of Machine Learning with Python, which will be used to create our models.

 3. **Sports Selection Defined (Milestone):**
    - **Project Deliverable:** Document specifying the sports events to focus on.